-If the flue gas temperature sensor is not positioned correctly, fault message F.416 appears on the display.
+If the flue gas temperature sensor is not positioned correctly, fault message F.416 appears.

 For further details regarding the flue gas temperature sensor test, see "Repairs".

-If fault message F.416 continues to be displayed although the flue gas temperature sensor has been correctly positioned: Initial commissioning may result in burner faults e.g. caused by air in the gas line.
+If fault message F.416 continues to be displayed although the flue gas temperature sensor is correctly positioned: Initial commissioning may result in burner faults e.g. caused by air in the gas line.
 Eliminate the fault and reset the appliance.